Datalake2Splunk allows you to get Datalake data into Splunk for Orange Cyberdefense Datalake customers.

 Intelligence data is searchable by any app.

-You can call data thanks to the lookup_definitions.
+You can call data thanks to the lookup definitions.
 Such as

 |inputlookup datalake_domain